raspberrypilearning/python-web-server-with-flask/en/step_2.md

 ## Build a Flask website

-You're going to set up a basic web application with Flask and Python.
+First, set up a basic web application with Flask and Python.

-If you don't already have Python 3 on your computer you will need to download and install it.
+If you don't have Python 3 on your computer, you need to download and install it.

 --- task ---